Morphisms of Berkovich curves and the different function: Introduction

 \subsubsection{The different}

 The different is a classical invariant that measures wildness of a valued field extension, so it is quit natural to consider it when studying wild covers $f\:Y\to X$ of Berkovich curves.
 Nevertheless, it seems that the different was not used in the literature devoted to Berkovich spaces, although it did show up in the adjacent areas of rigid and, especially, formal geometries.
 In rigid geometry, L\"utkebohmert, following Gabber's ideas, used the different to prove a rather deep non-archimedean version of Riemann's existence theorem, see \cite{Lutkebohmert}.
 In fact, L\"utkebohmert implicitly introduced the different function on certain intervals in $Y$, showed that it is piecewise monomial on them, and obtained certain estimates on $\delta_f$, specific for the mixed characteristic case.
-Later, Ramero gave in \cite{Ramero} another proof of Riemann's extension theorem, which also makes use of the different.
+Later, Ramero gave in \cite{Ramero} another proof of Riemann's existence theorem, which also makes use of the different.

-In formal geometry, different was used in a whole cluster of works related to lifting problems, automorphisms of open discs and Oort's conjecture.
+In formal geometry, the different was used in a whole cluster of works related to lifting problems, automorphisms of open discs and Oort's conjecture.
 For example, see \cite{Raynaud}, \cite{Green-Matignon}, \cite{Obus-Wewers} and the literature cited there.
 The motivation and context in these papers differs from ours.
 Typically one assumes that the covering is Galois and the characteristic is mixed and studies the covers in a much more detailed way.
-Often, one also restricts the Galois group, for example, assumes that it is cyclic or even of degree $p$.
-Finally, the ground field is assumed to be discrete-valued.
+Often, one also restricts the Galois group, for example, assuming that it is cyclic or even of degree $p$.
+Finally, the ground field is assumed to be discretely valued.